Typical Month: January

 Typical Location: New York, NY

-NRF 2019 Retail’s Big Show & EXPO will take place at the Jacob K. Javits Convention Center in New York City from January 13-15.
+NRF 2020 Retail’s Big Show & EXPO will take place at the Jacob K. Javits Convention Center in New York City from January 12-14, with an opening reception on January 11.
 Hosted by the National Retail Federation (NRF), this annual event has come to be the largest retail conference and expo in the world.

-The goal of NRF 2019 is to bring brands and ideas together in one place to collide, collaborate, and create.
+The goal of NRF 2020 is to bring brands and ideas together in one place to collide, collaborate, and create.
 It can become easy for retailers to get stuck in their own little bubbles.
-However, the goal of NRF 2019 is to help retail brands understand that it becomes easier to stand out when everyone works together as a community.
-With over 37,000 attendees, more than 16,000 retailers, and 700+ exhibitors, NRF 2019 Retail’s Big Show & EXPO is an event that could benefit your business tremendously.
+With over 38,000 attendees, more than 16,000 retailers, and 800+ exhibitors, NRF 2020 Retail’s Big Show & EXPO is an event that could benefit your business tremendously.

 Magnuson Convention Center Hotel (0.4 mi) – Just a seven-minute walk away from the Jacob K. Javits Convention Center, this is the perfect option if you prefer to travel by foot during your time in New York City.